 The fastball will play up because of the angle he gets to.
 And should play up further as I think command will be a strength.
 He’s already pretty consistent arm side.

-Pitch Mix: Wentz was working off of the fastball all night 70% with both secondaries coming in around 15%.
+Pitch Mix: The 1st time through Wentz threw the fastball about 70% with both secondaries coming in around 15%.
 More curveballs emerged as the night went along

 Conclusion: I enjoyed watching Wentz work, the consistency he’s already showing with delivery and release was amazing.
 It’s a nice 3 pitch mix, the 2nd time through last night the righties were getting some pretty good swings against him.
 He’s going to need the change up to get more consistent to keep them off of the fastball.
 The potential is there for #2 starter if the fastball gets back to the mid 90’s (without any added effort) and the change tightens, 60,60,55 with + command.